Company Name: Zija

 Making Money With Health And Beauty

 The products from Zija may get decent reviews but they’re not that unique and they exist within a crowded market.
-Realistically, health and beauty is one of the most common fields for MLMs to tackle and that doesn’t even count all the other types of businesses that sell this type of product.
+Realistically, health and beauty are one of the most common fields for MLMs to tackle and that doesn’t even count all the other types of businesses that sell this type of product.

 But, if you are passionate about this field, why limit yourself to one company and a narrow selection of products?